Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

 Generally, configuring an even number of replicas is considered rare because even replicas do not increase the number of tolerable faulty replicas.
 The number of tolerable faulty replicas in the fast paths of FastPaxos and Domino can be improved by using replicas; for example, the fast path tolerates one faulty replica when $n = 4$.
 Moreover, Loruenser et al.~clarified that additional replicas can suppress leader elections due to packet loss~\cite{loruenser_towards_2023}.
 Thus, we consider even replicas.

 For the actual latency, the client sends write operations (i.e., $p_w = 100\%$) to the replicas repeatedly in a closed loop, where each request is sent only after receiving the response to the previous one, for 10 s.
 All other parameters of the SMR protocols adopt their default values.
 We assume a status-response service, and therefore, replicas return responses to the client as soon as they have completed the commit phase.

-Under these settings, we measure the time taken from sending a request to the reception of a response from the client and average all measured times.
+Under these settings, we measure the time from when a client sends a request until it receives a response.
+To reduce the impact of outliers, we exclude values beyond 1.5 times the interquartile range (IQR) and calculate the average using the remaining measurements.

 The estimated latency for the placement and protocol is calculated using $\mathit{EL}_{avg}(R, C)$, where $R$ represents the placement of three randomly chosen replicas, $C$ represents Tokyo, $p_w$ is 100\%, $p_\mathit{slow}$ is 0\%, and $\mathit{Protocol}$ represents the protocol being measured.

+Fig.~\ref{fig:latency-scatter-plot-non-conflict} shows scatter plots between the estimated and measured latencies for each protocol.
+Overall, the plots show a strong correlation between the estimated and actual values across all protocols, indicating that the estimation model performs well in non-conflict environments.
+In Fig.~\ref{fig:latency-scatter-plot-non-conflict}(c) for FastPaxos, fewer data points are shown; this is due to multiple placements producing identical or nearly identical latency values, resulting in overlapping points on the plot.
+Additionally, several instances in FastPaxos exhibit relatively large discrepancies between the estimated and measured latencies.
+The largest discrepancy was observed in one instance, where the estimated latency was 226\,ms while the measured latency was 282\,ms, resulting in a 56\,ms difference.
+This deviation is presumed to be caused by a temporary increase in RTT during the measurement of that instance.

-Table~\ref{tab:correlation_coefficients}(a) summarizes the correlation coefficients.
-The correlation coefficients of all protocols are 0.985 or higher.
-Therefore, the latency estimations are highly accurate in environments where request conflicts do not occur.
-The actual latency measurement for 1,000 placements required 67,421 s.
-By contrast, the estimation for the same number of placements required only 85 s when using a Python program running on a PC equipped with an Intel Core i5-12400 CPU.
+Table~\ref{tab:model_accuracy_non_conflict} summarizes the correlation coefficients and root mean square error (RMSE) values for all protocols.
+The correlation coefficients are 0.932 or higher, and the RMSEs are 16.9\,ms or lower across the board, indicating that the proposed estimation model achieves high accuracy in non-conflict environments.
+Moreover, the estimation for 1,000 placements took only 85\,s using a Python program running on a PC equipped with an Intel Core i5-12400 CPU, whereas actual latency measurement required 67,421\,s.
 Based on these results, we can conclude that the estimation model allows us to rapidly and precisely estimate the latency of a placement.